 Lifetouch closed the Olan Mills production facilities in 2012, resulting in a loss of 383 jobs.
 At the time of the closure Lifetouch stated the move was necessary to consolidate services and make efficient use of available resources.
 The majority of Olan Mills studio locations, including those that were inside Kmart stores, were closed by mid-2013.

 Olan Mills studios that did not close are now doing business as Flash Digital Portraits.
 The renamed company offers many of the same services as the Olan Mills locations formerly inside Kmart stores.
-You can visit the Flash Digital Portraits website to search for a studio location in your area, schedule a session, or sign up for coupons and other money-saving offers.

 Ordering Prints Online